 During the COVID pandemic are you still treating patients?

-Currently we are offering in-clinic physiotherapy and virtual registered dietitian appointments.
+Yes we are!
 Please click here to book your appointments.

 Does your clinic employ registered professionals?

 Yes, and we would not have it any other way.
-Our physiotherapists, massage therapist, occupational therapist, pedorthist, and dietitian are all registered and in good standing in their respective professions.
+Our physiotherapists, certified pedorthist, and registered dietitian are all registered and in good standing in their respective professions.

 Do you provide direct patient care?

-Our physiotherapists have always strived to maintain a strong connection with our patients.
+We strive to maintain a strong connection with our patients.
 This allows us to observe, respond and adapt our treatments to best suit their needs.
-We have a scheduling system in place that ensures therapists and patients have adequate time with each other.
+We have a scheduling system in place that ensures practitioners and patients have adequate time with each other.

 What is physiotherapy?